nlgotz/nlgotz.github.com/_posts/2015-06-11-scada-bridging.md

 ### Circuit 4; 2 Masters (active/active), 2 Remotes on multiple SARs ###
 ![Circuit 4](http://gotz.co/assets/scada_circuit4.png)

 So far all of the code has been on a single SAR.
 This is not how it works in the real world.
 So how do you do it when your working with multiple boxes?
 Well, those C-Pipes we've been creating can be tweaked just a bit to achieve what we need.
-Instead of 2 SAPs, we will use 1 SAP and 1 SDP going to the other box.
+Instead of 2 SAPs, we will use 1 SAP and 1 spoke-sdp going to the other box.

 #### B1 ####